The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 to achieve their mark.
 The parenting climate is harsh and rigid since the

-parents are highly ‘obedience and status oriented’.
+parents are high in ‘obedience and status oriented’.

 Such parenting is